yeehanchung/modern-workplace-squad/website/blog/2021-06-23-alumni-sharing-session.md

 ![Banner](img/2021-01-29-launching-smp/banner.png)

-The Alumni speakers include **Natalia Bong** who is a Senior Analyst, Strategy, and Planning at Lazada, **Natasha Bong** who is working at KPMG as a Finance, Operations and Technology Associate, **Jernyn Ho** who is an Analyst at Averis, **Phoenix Lee** who is a Business Development Representative at Software One and **Teoh Mun Hong** who work as an Adoption Specialist at Microsoft.
+The Alumni speakers include **Natalia Bong** who is a Senior Analyst, Strategy, and Planning at Lazada, **Natasha Bong** who is working at KPMG as a Finance, Operations and Technology Associate, **Jernyn Ho** who is an Analyst at Averis, **Phoenix** who is a Business Development Representative at Software One and **Teoh Mun Hong** who work as an Adoption Specialist at Microsoft.

 There was a total of 25 participants including the staff and our fellow friends from INTI Career Service across campuses including Subang, Nilai, and Sabah.